Summary and Schedule

 Download the correct file for your operating system from the Miniforge repository, and execute it at the terminal.

-This lesson has not been tested with Windows.
+This lesson has not been designed to run on Windows.
 We would recommend using the Windows Subsystem for Linux, and following the instructions for Linux.

 Snakemake